Skip to main content

 • The user creates the process, adds activities and tasks

-• The process is reviewed, sometimes by additional subject matter experts
+• This step depends on the process and is not mandatory: The process is reviewed, sometimes by additional subject matter experts

 • The default review cycle is 12 months, but this can be changed before the process is published